AMReX-Fusion/Furnace/Docs/source/mpi_plus_x.rst

 Running Options: CPUs and GPUs
 ******************************

-Castro uses MPI for coarse parallelization, distributing boxs across compute nodes.
+Furnace uses MPI for coarse parallelization, distributing boxs across compute nodes.
 For fine-grained parallelism, OpenMP is used for CPU-based computing and CUDA is used for GPUs.